umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/build-custom-view-for-blocks.md

 #### 2. Retrive the image using your the AngularJS controller

-It is also possible to get the `ImageUrl` by using the unique ID in the AngularJS controller.
+It is also possible to get the `ImageUrl` by using the unique ID in an AngularJS controller.

 Amend the `customBlock.controller.js` file, by injecting the `mediaResource` to retrieve the image from the ID: